munezeromicha/Thrive-Rwanda-Tractor/README.md

-# Thrive Africa Tractor Platform
+# Thrive Rwanda Tractor Platform

 A full-stack Next.js application for connecting smallholder farmers with mechanization service providers in Africa.